npatel221/CPP_Projects/Pure numbers/README.md

 `make test`: compiles the C++ file into an executable file, `Purenumbers` and provides the `Purenumbers` with sample input from the bash script `out_test`

 `make clean`: removes all of the compiled files, `Purenumbers`.
-Keeps the source code intact.
+Keeps the source code intact

 ### Program Demo <a name="Program_Demo"></a>
 <p align="center">